 - If hemodynamically stable with HR > 100 bpm (rapid ventricular response), goal is to keep heart rate < 110 bpm (1)

-- Achievable through use of PO or IV Metoprolol, or commonly a continuous titratable diltiazem infusion may be used.
+- Achievable through use of PO or IV Metoprolol, or commonly a titratable continuous IV diltiazem infusion may be used.
+Typically, calcium channel blockers should be avoided if the patient has a reduced ejection fraction.
 Of course, the blood pressure needs to be able to tolerate these anti-hypertensive medications, though the blood pressure may actually increase with the use of AV-node blocking agents as the slowed heart rate allows for a larger end-diastolic volume (EDV) and, therefore, an increase in cardiac output

-- Acute (new-onset and certain that it has persisted <48 hours)
+- Acute (new-onset and with certainty that it has initiated in the past <48 hours)

 - Cardioversion